-According to the information contained in various Integrated Production Disciplines, for the purpose of limiting the pollution of water by excess fertilizer elements, the maximum quantity of fertilizer usable for the main crops of the territory is defined respecting the minimum quantity required to obtain quantitatively and qualitatively acceptable productions.
+According to various Integrated Production Disciplines the maximum quantity of fertilizer usable for the main crops of the territory is defined respecting the minimum quantity required to obtain quantitatively and qualitatively acceptable productions.
+This is due to limit the pollution of water by excess fertilizer elements.
 Table 1 (first column) shows average nitrogen fertilizer values currently used in olive cultivation.

-For the purpose of applying this activity in the context of sustainable farming practices, it is proposed a 15% reduction of this limit (Table 1, second column) respect to the values reported in the Integrated Production Disciplinaries, that with later described sustainable practices (management of pruning material and/or green cover and/or conservation tillage) will not reduce production expected quantities..
-This additional reduction in the use of nitrogen fertilizers compared to the quantities currently used would further reduce N_2O emissions and would ensure compliance with the principle of additionality with respect to Business as Usual (BAU).
+In a context of sustainable farming practices, a 15% reduction of respect to the values reported in the Integrated Production Disciplinary is proposed (Table 1, second column).
+This practice as the other proposed below (management of pruning material and/or green cover and/or conservation tillage) will not reduce the production expected quantities.
+This N additional compared to the quantities currently used would further reduce N2O emissions and would ensure compliance with the principle of additionality with respect to Business as Usual (BAU).